 Meeting can also be arranged by appointment upon teaching members' availability.
-The office hours are officially enforced from September 26 to October 23, 2022.

 Course descriptions

 The course provides students with a theoretical background on international trade, including classical, neoclassical, and "new" trade theories.
 The theories will help students to understand complex economic phenomena and explain trade patterns between countries.
 The course emphasizes understanding the institutional environment of international trade as well as the benefits and challenges of regional integration and bilateral trade agreements.
 Also, the course discusses how domestic firms in Vietnam and other small economies can improve their international competitiveness and benefit from international trade.